hhd-dev/hhd/readme.md

 You need to set both `gyro` and `gyro-fix` to `False` in the config to disable gyro support.

+### No screen autorotation after install
+HHD includes a udev rule that disables screen autorotation, because it interferes with gyro support.
+This is only done specifically to the accelerometer of the legion go.
+If you do not need gyro, you can do the local install and modify `83-hhd.rules` to remove that rule.
+The gyro will freeze and will be unusable after that.

 ### HandyGCCS
 HHD replicates all functionality of HandyGCCS for the Legion Go, so it is not required.
 In addition, it will break HHD by hiding the controller.